codefordenver/owlet-ui/README.md

 #### Debugging with Dirac

-With a little extra setup, you can work on Owlet UI using the amazing [Dirac DevTools](https://github.com/binaryage/dirac) browser debugging environment.
+With a little extra setup, you can work on Owlet using the amazing [Dirac DevTools](https://github.com/binaryage/dirac) browser debugging environment.
 You will still be running the app with Figwheel, so modified files will still compile and load automatically, but the browser REPL will be